LennartHennigs/DIYStreamDeck/README.md

 - `key_sequence`: This field specifies the key combination to be executed when the key is pressed.
 You can use either a string or an array [to specify the key sequence](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html).
 If a string is provided, it should contain the keycodes separated by '+' (e.g., "CTRL+ALT+T").
 If an array is provided, it should contain the keycodes as separate elements (e.g., ["CTRL", "ALT", "T"]).
 You can also add delays between key presses within a shortcut by including a floating-point number in the list of keys for a specific shortcut in the key_def.json file.
 This number represents the delay in seconds between key presses.
 You can find a list of possible keycodes here.
 - `application`: This field is used to specify the application to be launched when an application key is pressed.
+- `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
+The former is mandatory inside a folder definition without an `autoclose` setting.
 - `color`: This field specifies the color of the key, in RGB format.
-You can specify the color of the key using an RGB string (e.g., "#FF0000" for red, "#00FF00" for green, "#0000FF" for blue).
+You can specify the color of the key using an RGB string (e.g., `#FF0000` for red, `#00FF00` for green, `#0000FF` for blue).
-- `description`: This field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
+- `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
 - `folder`: This field allows you assign a "folder" to be opened.
-The entry also needs the `action` field
-- `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
-The former is mandatory inside a folder definition.

-With these fields you can define three types of keys, shortcut keys, application launch keys, and folder keys.
+With these fields you can define four types of keys, shortcut keys, application launch keys, and folder keys.

 - *Shortcut keys* have a `key_sequence` field which specifies the key combination to be executed when the key is pressed.
-- *Application keys* have an `application` field which launches the specified application when the key is pressed.
+- *Application keys* have an `application` field which opens or brings the specified application to front when the key is pressed.
+- *Action Keys* have an `action` key.
+They are used to trigger event of plugins or are needed to provide a `close_folder` action for folders
-- *Folder keys*  have an `folder` key and an `action: open_folder` field, when the key is pressed it will load the key definitions.
+- *Folder keys*  have an `folder` key.
+When the key is pressed it will "open" the folder and display its key definitions.
-  - 🆕 They can also have and `autoclose` key.
+  - 🆕 Folder can also have and `autoclose` key.
 If set to `false` a folder remains active after an action was triggered.
 (Default behavior is to close the folder after an action).

-In addition to the regular shortcut keys for an app, there is a special app key called `_otherwise`, which is used as a fallback when no app definition is found in the JSON file.
-The `_otherwise` key can include its own set of general-purpose shortcut keys, similar to those defined for "App1".
-When the Python script is running, it constantly monitors the active application on the computer, and if the active application matches any of the keys in the JSON file, the relevant shortcut keys are loaded onto the keypad.
-If not, the shortcut keys defined under the "_otherwise" key are loaded onto the keypad.

-For example, the configuration could look like this:
+In addition, two more keys are relevant for folders and applications:

+-  `ignore_globals": "true"` will don't ignore the global definitions and don't add them to a folder or an application.
+-  `"autoclose": "false"` will keep a folder active after a key has been pressed.

+Here is an example configuration file:

 ``` json
 {